abtion/guidelines/career_development/ladder.md

 ## Dev Values : Simple, Test-Driven, Iterative, Communicative, Respectful, Skilled

 ### Level 1
 #### simple
--[ ] is working on naming variables and learning to extract methods
+-[ ] Is working on naming variables and learning to extract methods

 #### test-driven
 -[ ] runs all tests before commiting, can understand where expectations are not met and fix some with the help of more senior developers